akhenakh/gozim/README.md

 A Go native implementation for ZIM files.

-ZIM files are used mainly as offline wikipedia copy.
+ZIM files are used mainly as offline wikipedia copies.

 See http://openzim.org/wiki/ZIM_file_format and http://openzim.org/wiki/ZIM_File_Example

-Wikiepdia zims can be downloaded from there http://download.kiwix.org/zim/
+Wikipedia ZIMs can be downloaded from there http://download.kiwix.org/zim/